leonardlab/pyflowbat/README.md

 pip install pyflowbat
 ```

-from the parent directory—the one containing only this `README.md` file and a folder named `pyflowbat`.
+from this directory—the one containing only this `README.md` file and a folder named `pyflowbat`.

 This will install `pyflowbat` to your Python `site-packages` like a regular `pip` package.